isomerpages/mom-sec/_faq/general.md

 <details>
   <summary><b>2.
 Will the SEC be extended beyond 2020?</b></summary>

-  The final payment of SEC was made in March 2021.
+  The final payment of SEC was made in March 2021. <br><br>
 	From 1 January 2021, there are two new schemes – the Senior Employment Credit and the Enabling Employment Credit.<br><br>

 	•	The Senior Employment Credit provides wage offsets to employers who employ Singaporean employees aged 55 and above, and earning below $4,000 a month; and<br>
 	•	The Enabling Employment Credit provides wage offsets to employers who employ Singaporean employees with disabilities aged 13 and above and earning below $4,000 a month.<br><br>